TheOdinProject/curriculum/nodeJS/express-basics/Express-Introduction.md

 - Describe the relationship between Node.js and Express.
 - Explain what a module is and how Express fits in.
 - Import and create modules.
+- Describe asynchronous APIs.
+- Describe and create route handlers
+- Describe and use middleware.
+- Describe error handling in Express.
+-

 ### Assignment